-A seminol case in Virginia regarding child spaning is Harbough v.
+A seminal case in Virginia regarding child spanking is Harbough v.
 Comm, 209 Va.
 695 (1969).
-In Harbough, the victim was a five year old child who was observed by school staff to have difficult walking, and upon examination, his buttocks was badly bruised with blood marks and seepage.
+In Harbough, the victim was a five-year-old child who was observed by school staff to have difficulty walking, and upon examination, his buttocks were badly bruised with blood marks and seepage.
 He also had purple marks and welts on his legs and ended up being admitted to the hospital.
 The Court in Harbough ultimately found that the child's injuries were due to the defendant punishing the child for what he felt was inappropriate behavior.
 As you might image, the defendant was convicted of assault.

-In convicting the defendant, the Harbough Court made clear that the Court will take in to consideration factors such as bruising/markings left on the child, what steps of punishment or taken prior to the physical punishment, the circumstances surrounding the actual punishment, such as how many spanks were employed, and other circumstances.
-However, this is simply no bright line rule to determine what exactly is going to far.
+In convicting the defendant, the Harbough Court made clear that the Court will take into consideration factors such as bruising/markings left on the child, what steps of punishment or taken before the physical punishment, the circumstances surrounding the actual punishment, such as how many spanks were employed, and other circumstances.
+However, this is simply no bright line rule to determine what exactly is going too far.